A screenplay sample. Comedy, Western.

 The boys both stared in a silent focus out of the passenger window.
 The car skidded sideways, shaved past the rocks, leaving nothing but a scratch on the rear bumper, and barreled towards its new destination, a sharp drop into a deep river.

 Smoking tires hit grass, the leading rubber ripped from their metal cores, leaving two steel rings in their place.
 The bare rims dug into the shoulder of the road, abruptly halting the sedan’s crab walk, tipping the car up.
 The view changed.
 Balanced on two wheels, the brothers stared mutely out of the passenger window.
 A long drop into wet doom.
 Water flowed lazily in the deep beneath them, unimpressed by the excitement above.
-Neither boy screamed nor panicked, they both somehow knew that no matter their actions, their mistakes were already made.
+Neither boy screamed nor showed the slightest bit of panic, they both somehow knew that no matter their actions, their mistakes were already made.
 No take-backs.

-A moment passed as the car stayed balanced, not falling in either direction, something out of an act.
+A moment passed as the car stayed balanced, not falling in either direction, something out of a circus act.
 Then, weightlessness and a jolt.
 The sedan returned to the asphalt right side up, bounced on the shot suspension, then laid still.

 The brothers looked to one another.
-They lived.
+They still lived.
 They weren’t going to die.
-But when their father found out what they did to the car… Both boys’ expressions turned to shock, then horror as they scrambled out and began panicking.
+But when their father found out what they did to the car, that could undoubtedly change.
+Both boys’ expressions turned to shock, then horror as they scrambled out and began panicking.

 Now, seemed an appropriate time.